 “When we help those in desperate need, we’re not saving them.
 They’re saving us… from our indifference… our self-sufficiency… our isolation… our greed.”
 They’re saving us from ourselves.
 Without even knowing it, they’re helping us to fit our souls for the world that will never end.

 Ryan Ahlgrim tells of a couple in his church whose next-door neighbor came to their door late one night, asking to sleep on their couch.
 His brother had threatened to kill him, and he was afraid to sleep at home.
 The couple let him sleep on their couch not just that night, but for weeks.
 When the man went for surgery, he returned from the hospital into their home, where they nursed him back to health.
 And they did that not just after his first surgery, but after four successive surgeries.
-In time, they invited him to their church and, having seen firsthand what it means to love as Jesus loved, he became a member of their church.
+In time, they invited him to the church and, having seen firsthand what it means to be a Christian, loving as Jesus loved, he became a believer and joined their church.

 True faith in Jesus and love for Jesus in the poor are inseparable.
 The parable of the sheep and the goats tells us in picture form that professing faith, calling yourself a Christian, isn’t enough.
 Nor is praying, Bible reading, going to church or putting money in the offering.
 Jesus says what most reveals who we really are is what we say and do when we come across someone we find very inconvenient.
 Do we help them or turn them away?